Machine Learning Algorithms

 6. kNN (k- Nearest Neighbors)

-It can be used for both classification and regression problems.
-However, it is more widely used in classification problems in the industry.
-K nearest neighbors is a simple algorithm that stores all available cases and classifies new cases by a majority vote of its k neighbors.
-The case assigned to the class is most common amongst its K nearest neighbors measured by a distance function.
+KNN can be used for both classification and regression problems.
+However, it is more widely employed as a classification algorithm in machine learning.
+K-Nearest Neighbors is a simple, intuitive algorithm that stores all available cases and classifies new cases by a majority vote of its k nearest neighbors.
+The class assigned to a new case is the one most common among its K nearest neighbors as measured by a distance function.

-These distance functions can be Euclidean, Manhattan, Minkowski, and Hamming distances.
-The first three functions are used for continuous functions, and the fourth one (Hamming) for categorical variables.
-If K = 1, then the case is simply assigned to the class of its nearest neighbor.
-At times, choosing K turns out to be a challenge while performing kNN modeling.
+The distance functions used in KNN can be Euclidean, Manhattan, Minkowski, or Hamming distances.
+The first three are typically used for continuous variables, while Hamming distance is applied for categorical variables.
+If K = 1, the case is simply assigned to the class of its nearest neighbor.
+However, choosing the right value of K can be challenging and often depends on the dataset being used in KNN modeling.

 KNN | machine learning algorithms

-• Variables should be normalized else higher range variables can bias it
+• Feature scaling is essential—variables should be normalized, as higher range variables can bias the results.

 Python Code: